OhGreat/evolutionary_algorithms/README.md

 - `-rep` : defines the number of repetitions to average results.
 Should be an integer value.
 - `-v` : defines the verbose (prints) intensity.
 Available options are: *0*, *1*, *2* ,with *2* being the most intense.
 - `-seed` : defines the seed to use for reproducibility of results.
 Set to an integer value.
+-`-save_plots` : set the flag in order to save plots of the algorithms performance.

 ### Creating your own evaluation functions